© 2026 KGOU

 “My prayers are with everyone on Vance Air Force Base and the surrounding neighborhood, and I am asking God to bring healing and comfort in the days ahead,” Stitt wrote.
 “As storms continue to move across Oklahoma tonight, I urge everyone to stay weather aware, follow local warnings, and take shelter immediately when directed.”

 The National Weather Service issued more than half a dozen tornado warnings in north-central Oklahoma, along with scattered severe thunderstorm warnings in the area.
+They also issued a rare tornado emergency for the longtrack Enid twister.

 Another large tornado touched down near Braman, just south of the Kansas border along Interstate 35.
+Emergency managers reported damage to barns in the area.

 This report was produced by the Oklahoma Public Media Exchange, a collaboration of public media organizations.
 Help support collaborative journalism by donating at the link at the top of this webpage.